 “Securing Nature's Return: Environmental Policing and Ecosystem Ecology at the Savannah River Site Nuclear Reservation.”
 In Violent Order: Essays on the Nature of the Police, edited by David Correia and Tyler Wall.
-Haymarket Books, forthcoming 2021.
+Chicago, IL: Haymarket Books, 2021.

 “Data-Driven Policing and the Colonial Database.”
 In Counterpoints: A San Francisco Bay Area Atlas of Displacement & Resistance, edited by The Anti-Eviction Mapping Project.
-PM Press, forthcoming 2020.
+Oakland, CA: PM Press, 2021.

 “Shadows of War, Traces of Policing: The Weaponization of Space and the Sensible in Preemption.”
 In Captivating Technology: Race, Carceral Technoscience, and Liberatory Imagination in Everyday Life, edited by Ruha Benjamin, 85–106.
 Durham, NC: Duke University Press, 2019.